 The TV room is also available for general use.
-The TV room is equipped with a 32-inch TV, a DVD player, VCR, and a nice surround sound home theater system.
-Access to over 100 cable channels is provided as well.
+The TV room is equipped with a TV, a DVD player, VCR, and a nice surround sound home theater system.
+Access to over 100 cable channels, Netflix and Hulu is provided as well.
 When the TV is on, residents are expected to keep the doors shut to reduce noise in the rest of the house.

 The residents’ kitchen is located on the first floor and is available for the preparation of lunches, snacks, and weekend meals.
 The following responsibilities apply: